department-of-veterans-affairs/va.gov-team/products/health-care/cerner-integration/snow-ticket-to-OH.md

   -   Affected VA Location: Select specific location.
 If impacting all locations, select any one and include "Impacting all VA locations" in the detailed description field.
   -   Affected Oracle System or Application: Select ```EHRM Powerchart```
   -   EHRM Type: Select ```Electronic Health Record Modernization```
-  -   Detailed Description: For FHIR team, include ```FHIR error received by VEText service account - please engage FHIR team.``` Also include additiona information about: Impacted Locations, Impacted Appointment Types, Error information, and appropriate Request IDs for FHIR calls.
+  -   Detailed Description: For FHIR team, include ```FHIR error received by VEText service account - please engage FHIR team.``` Also include additiona information about: Impacted Locations, Impacted Appointment Types, Error information, and appropriate Request IDs for FHIR calls (Pneumonic for FEHR IRC calls: `USVA DC`)

   -   Check the ```The device I am looking for is not on the list```
   -   Please enter the Name, EE Number and/or hostname of the affected system: Type ```N/A```
   -   Click Submit button (on the right)